 Three Sixty Bike Shop’s Rules of the Road

-I must say that overall riding on the road is very safe, especially now with daytime visible tail lights that can be seen from over a mile.
-The reason the light is so important as it allows a judgmental motorists to respect you and gives you more opportunity to be seen from farther away.
-So rule number one is be visible.
+Contrary to the belief of many, I must say that riding on the road is decently safe, especially now, with daytime visible tail lights that can be seen from over a mile.
+The light is important as it allows a motorists to see you from up to a minute away.
+Visibility clothing is also important for being seen.
+Being visible is a rule not a sales pitch.

-Being assertive is necessary because if a motorists thinks your weak they’ll exploit it.
+Being assertive is necessary, if some people think you’re weak they’ll exploit it.
 Always maintain the attitude that you know what you’re doing, you’re allowed to do it and that you’re no different than they are.
 At the end of the day a person is a person, it doesn’t matter what vehicle they use.
-Be predictable, this is something I learned as a young boy riding with traffic, if people can tell what you’re going to do then they can plan what they’re going to do better and everyone is safer.
-So rule number four is be tough.

-Now with all that said, it’s plain and simple.
-Follow the law, be visible, be of common in interest, and be a monster that never fights.
+In summation follow the law, be visible, be of common in interest and be a bad ass that isn’t going to fight.